-If you do experience problems and would like some help, please contact the RSPCA branch or animal centre where you adopted your cat.

-If you are still concerned about your cat's behaviour, it's a good idea to get them checked over by a vet to rule out any illness or injury that may be causing the problem.
+- If you do experience problems and would like some help, please contact the RSPCA branch or animal centre where you adopted your cat. - If you are still concerned about your cat's behaviour, it's a good idea to get them checked over by a vet to rule out any illness or injury that may be causing the problem.
 The vet can then refer you to a Clinical Animal Behaviourist (CAB) for further help.
-Be careful though - anyone can call themselves an animal behaviourist, so do check that the one you use is qualified, experienced, knowledgeable and will protect your cat's welfare.
-You can find a CAB on the following websites: the Association of Pet Behaviour Counsellors (www.apbc.org.uk) and the Association for the Study of Animal Behaviour (www.asab.org/ccab).
+Do work with your vet to ensure the animal behaviourist is accredited and registered with the Animal Behaviour and Training Council (ABTC).
+Use the ABTC website (www.abtc.org.uk) to help find a CAB local to you.